collocations.org

 commercial, credit, environmental, financial, fire, health, insurance, safety, security

-Those old boxes in the corridor are a fire risk. | He''s a good insurance risk.
+Those old boxes in the corridor are a fire risk.

-degree, level | element
+degree, level

 The operation carries an element of risk.

-VERB + RISK
+VERB + risk

 face, run, take

-If you don''t revise, you run the risk of failing. | I''m not prepared to take risks - I want the equipment thoroughly checked.
+I'm not prepared to take risks—I want the equipment thoroughly checked.

-entail, incur, involve, pose
+carry, create, entail, incur, involve, pose, present

 Pollutants in the river pose a real risk to the fish.